Jace17/MT2MoreStones/README.md

-# Monster Train 2 More Upgrade Stones
+# MT2 More Upgrade Stones

 A mod for Monster Train 2 that adds several new upgrade options for cards.